dwalker109/aoc-2023/README.md

 A relaxed day, welcome after a more tricky weekend start than expected.
 Fairly straightforward comparison of lists and calculating scores.
 Part 2 was made a little more tricky with a more complicated scoring system, but probably the easiest day so far.

+## Day 7: Camel Cards

+Again, not too tricky and ultimately satisfying.
+After parsing the hands into structs, implementing the Ord/PartialOrd traits on them makes sorting hands easy.
+Part two necessitated a few tweaks but a simple "mode" enum made those easy to implement too.